top of page

 Mexican, living in Scotland

-Her work focuses on bio-optics applied to the interaction between glaciers and the marine system to understand their role in the carbon cycle.
+Ximena is a PhD researcher at the University of Stirling, specializing in bio-optics to explore the interplay between glaciers and the marine system, aiming to understand their pivotal role in the global carbon cycle.

 Member of